tssmits/tssmits.github.io/_posts/2018-11-19-delete-my-code.markdown

 - conscious growth
 - pair programming
 slug: delete-my-code
+description: >-
+  What happens when you delete all the code you have ever written?
 ---
 What happens when you delete all the code you have ever written?